 The doctoral thesis research process fosters the ability to find and solve problems and improves English communication skills.
 These competencies will be acquired through setting and evaluating learning objectives.

 The doctoral thesis research timeline is shown below.
 The items on the upper and lower lines of the table will be conducted in each laboratory and through the course, respectively.
-The intermediate presentation is regularly set at the end of 6Q.
-However, the end of 4Q or 8Q can be chosen according to the research progress under the supervisors' approval.

 Set the learning goals